bokeh/bokeh/README.md

 `$ sudo npm link` inside the repo.

 This will link hem to your working copy so you get hem changes as we push it out
- * If you are developing Bokeh, I you should use the debug webserver.  start it by executing `$ python startlocaldebug.py`.
+ * If you are developing Bokeh, you should use the debug webserver.
+   start it by executing `$ python startlocaldebug.py`.
+The debug webserver is configured to ask the hem server for compiled javascript, rather than read the pre-compiled js off of disk.
  * Inside bokeh/server, execute `$ hem server`.
 The hem server will serve up coffeescript, compiling them on the fly.
  * For the embedded plotting examples, or the production server, you will